richardbarran/django-photologue/docs/pages/installation.rst

    hasn't been tested!

 #.
 Sometimes Pillow will install... but is not actually installed.
 This 'undocumented feature' has been
    reported by a user on Windows.
-If you can't get Photologue to disaply any images, check that you can actually import Pillow::
+If you can't get Photologue to display any images, check that you can actually import Pillow::

      $ python manage.py shell